Craft Forward Symposium by ASK Harriete

 Material Craft with Chris Lefteri Materials Expert

 Material Craft -- Session 6 included presentations by Chris Lefteri and Chris TaylorSummaryThis was one session that combined two speakers perfectly under one heading.
 Material Craft defined their identity and unique skills within their expertise in materials.Their lectures were articulate, confident and straight forward.
 They both had the same first name....I didn't make a mistake.It was rather refreshing in retrospect that they didn't have any social agenda, amateur knitting, or stuffed animals.
-They considered themselves EXPERTS with complete professionalism. …Continue
+They considered themselves EXPERTS with complete professionalism.
+The difference…Continue

 Tags: material craft, industrial design, materials, sandwich, industry